United States Regiments & BatteriesNew York – InfantryCavalryArtillery

 Gaines Mill

-The regiment lost 2 officers and 24 enlisted men killed or mortally wounded.
+The 14th New York Infantry Regiment lost 2 officers and 24 enlisted men killed or mortally wounded.
 Lieutenant Colonel Skillin was killed.
-Major Davies was promoted to lieutenant colonel and Captain Michael Lewis of Company A promoted to major
+Major Davies was promoted to lieutenant colonel and Captain Michael Lewis of Company A was promoted to major

 June 30